people employed across Australia and New Zealand.

 Suncorp Metway simplified the brand to Suncorp, providing insurance solutions in Queensland, and banking and wealth solutions nationally.
 The Group continued to use the GIO brand for business outside Queensland.

 Suncorp merged with Promina Group, a group with operations which dated back to 1833 in Australia and 1878 in New Zealand.
 Suncorp’s insurance brands now included AAMI, Bingle, Apia, Shannons, GIO, Terri Scheer, CIL, Vero, Asteron Life and Resilium in Australia, and Vero, AA Insurance, and Asteron Life in New Zealand.

 Suncorp Group sold its stake in Royal Automobile Club of Queensland (RACQ) and the Royal Automobile Association (RAA) back to the respective motoring clubs.

-Suncorp introduced a new operating model and purpose to create a better today for customers, shareholders, communities and employees.
-It also introduced a new logo - its first refresh since 1996.
+Suncorp introduced a new logo - its first refresh since 1996.

 Suncorp remains one of Australia's largest financial services organisations supporting millions of customers through a network of brands.
-The Group is a Top 20 ASX listed company, with more than 13,400 employees in Australia and New Zealand and approximately 9.6 million customers.
+The Group is a Top 50 ASX listed company, with more than 13,000 employees in Australia and New Zealand.